-- our ability to continue to generate revenues from sales of EXONDYS 51, VYONDYS 53, AMONDYS 45 and potential future products; - the timing and costs associated with our expansion efforts; - the timing and costs of building out our manufacturing capabilities; - the timing of advanced payments related to our future inventory commitments and manufacturing obligations; - the timing and costs associated with our clinical trials and pre-clinical trials; - the attainment of milestones and our obligations to make milestone payments to Myonexus' selling shareholders StrideBio, BioMarin, Lysogene, Lacerta, Nationwide, UWA and other institutions; - repayment of outstanding debt; and - the costs of filing, prosecuting, defending and enforcing patent claims and our other intellectual property rights.
+- our ability to continue to generate revenues from sales of EXONDYS 51, VYONDYS 53, AMONDYS 45 and potential future products; - the timing and costs associated with our expansion efforts; - the timing and costs of building out our manufacturing capabilities;

+- the timing of advanced payments related to our future inventory commitments and manufacturing obligations; - the timing and costs associated with our existing lease obligations and new obligations expected to be entered into during the year; - the timing and costs associated with our clinical trials and pre-clinical trials; - the attainment of milestones and our obligations to make milestone payments to Myonexus Therapeutics, Inc.'s selling shareholders, StrideBio Inc., BioMarin, Lacerta Therapeutics, Inc., Nationwide, UWA and other institutions; - repayment of outstanding debt; and - the costs of filing, prosecuting, defending and enforcing patent claims and our other intellectual property rights.
-Our cash requirements are expected to continue to increase as we advance our research, development and commercialization programs and we expect to seek additional financings primarily from, but not limited to, the sale and issuance of equity, debt financing, the licensing or sale of our technologies, funded research and development arrangements or additional government contracts.

 We cannot provide assurances that financing will be available when and as needed or that, if available, the financings will be on favorable or acceptable terms.
 If we are unable to obtain additional financing when and if we require, this would have a material adverse effect on our business and results of operations.
 To the extent we issue additional equity securities, our existing stockholders could experience substantial dilution.